 Forgiveness: 7 Steps to Healing After Someone's Hurt You

 Human beings are wired to run from pain.
 It's the way we have survived, but it isn't the way we heal.
-When we’re hurt, our deepest wounds are triggered.
-In response, we might run away, numb out, shrink down, turn on ourselves, or lash out in anger.
+When someone hurts us it’s often because it hits a part of ourselves that is in need of our own love.
+Because most of us don’t know how to generate our own love we go into survival mode when we’re hurt.
+We might run away, numb out, shrink down, or lash out in anger.

 I will never forgive you for this.

-These are biting words from the ego, intended to project our pain onto the person who caused it.
-They are often spoken in a desperate attempt to reject the circumstances.
-They show anger, but are birthed from pain.
+These are biting words from the ego, intended to propel our pain onto the person who we believe caused it.
+They are often spoken in a desperate attempt to reject our circumstances.
+They express anger and are birthed from pain.

 How could you do this to me?

 These are words that fall out of the mouth in disbelief, the outcome of the heart and mind clashing.
-They are also spoken in an attempt to reject the new reality.
+They are also spoken in an attempt to reject reality.

-We are all walking around hurting one another.
+We’re all walking around hurting one another.
 Sometimes we can’t deal with our own pain so we act unconsciously and, in turn, hurt those we care about.
 Other times we have to choose to let someone go because their presence in our lives no longer serves us.
-I have had to release many people throughout my life because we were moving down different paths.
-Although the way we handle these situations makes a huge difference in the healing process, they both produce pain.

 Forgiveness is a concept that seems to be elusive for many of us, and I think it’s because we’re often trying to understand it with the mind.
 Here are a few things to consider and practice if you want to learn to forgive: